fivdi/brkontru/doc/gpio.md

 Returns the current pullType if no value is specified, else sets the pullType to the specified value.
 See [pullTypes](https://github.com/fivdi/brkontru/blob/master/doc/pulltypes.md).

+### Method: value(val)
+- val - number (optional, 0 or 1 if specified)

+Returns the current value of the GPIO if no val is specified, else sets the value to the specified val.

 ### Event: 'ready'
 Emitted after the constructor has completed creation of the Gpio object